McAllen Spinal Cord Injury Lawyer

 Some of the ways these injuries occur include:

-• Motor vehicle accidents: the most common cause of spinal cord injuries, accounting for more than 38 percent.
+• Motor vehicle accidents: The most common cause of spinal cord injuries, accounting for more than 38 percent.

-• Falls: either from elevated height or the same level, falls account for slightly more than 30 percent of all new spinal cord injuries.
+• Falls: Either from elevated height or the same level, falls account for slightly more than 30 percent of all new spinal cord injuries.

-• Sports-related accidents: experienced in high-impact sports or recreational activities, sports accidents account for 8.9 percent of spinal cord injuries, with diving accidents causing two-thirds of the accidents caused by sports or recreation.
+• Sports-related accidents: Experienced in high-impact sports or recreational activities, sports accidents account for 8.9 percent of spinal cord injuries, with diving accidents causing two-thirds of the accidents caused by sports or recreation.

 • Others: The remaining injuries are caused by medical or surgical incidents, cancer, infection, or congenital issues.